Ethan7102/FYP/README.md

 ```
 1. a Raspberry Pi 3B+
+2. a Raspberry Pi Camera Module
-2. a Navio2 Autopilot HAT
+3. a Navio2 Autopilot HAT
-3. a high power wireless USB adapter(Alfa AWUS036NHA)
+4. a high power wireless USB adapter(Alfa AWUS036NHA)
-4. a DIY quadcopter
+5. a DIY quadcopter
-5. a 4s battery
+6. a 4s battery
-6. a laptop
+7. a laptop
-7. a Smartphone
+8. a Smartphone
-8. DHT22 sensor
+9. DHT22 sensor
-9. SDS011 sensor
+10. SDS011 sensor
 ```

 Software